CharlieBurton10/classicalmusicquiz/README.md

 #### How to Fork

-To fork waggytaillodge repository:
+To fork classicalmusicquiz repository:

 1. Log in to Github.
-2. Go to the repository for this project, CharlieBurton10/waggytaillodge
+2. Go to the repository for this project, CharlieBurton10/classicalmusicquiz
 3. Click the Fork button at the top of the page between Watch and Starred.

 #### How to Clone

-To clone waggytaillodge repository:
+To clone classical music quiz repository:

 1. Log in to Github.
-2. Go to the repository for this project, CharlieBurton10/waggytaillodge
+2. Go to the repository for this project, CharlieBurton10/classicalmusicquiz
 3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 5. Type 'git clone' into the terminal and then enter.
-6. Then paste link from step 3 ($ git clone https://github.com/CharlieBurton10/waggytaillodge) and then press enter.
+6. Then paste link from step 3 ($ git clone https://github.com/CharlieBurton10/classicalmusicquiz) and then press enter.

 ## Testing